Geeks-Solutions/ex_notifications/README.md

 - `apns_channel`: The name of the channel you configured on your Notifications project to relay APNS push notifications
 - `web_push_channel`: The name of the channel you configured on your Notifications project to relay Web push notifications
 - `webhook_channel`: The name of the channel you configured on your Notifications project to relay webhooks
+- `telegram_channel`: The name of the channel you configured on your Notifications project to relay telegram messages

 ### Dev config
 For development purpose you can also use the following config: